TosinAremu/LITA-Captstone-Project/README.md

 #### Sales Data Overview
 The sales data consists of the following fields;
 - Products: Gloves, Hat, Jacket, Shirt, Shoes, Socks
+- Region: East, North, South, and West
+- Quantity: The number of units sold for each products are